Looking for the old trailblazer-test-0.1.1 docs? They’re here, but don’t forget to upgrade to 1.0 - it’s worth it!

 )

-Note how :duration
+Note how :title

-is added to the existing :song
+is added to the existing :memo

 If you want to delete a certain form field from the input, you can use :exclude